Keyword cannibalization is an SEO concept people don’t often think about. Some SEO specialists claim it doesn’t exist.

-In cases when you find that you have two (or more) weaker pages that are cannibalizing one another due to competing on intent, it makes sense to merge and consolidate these into a single page.
-Essentially, you are creating one stronger page from multiple weaker ones.
+In cases when you find you have two or weaker, but competing pages cannibalizing one another, merge and consolidate them into a single page.
+Essentially, you are creating one more substantial page with the help of multiple weaker ones.

-Whereas when you have one clear primary page, due to one piece of content being a standout, having links pointing to it, or already receiving traffic when you can't identify a primary page, this is usually the best approach to take.
+This is usually the best approach to take when you have one clear primary page being a standout, having links pointing to it, or receiving traffic when you can't identify a primary page.

-It may also mean that you need to add fresh content to improve the final page, and you need to make sure that 301 redirects are put in place for any pages that are deleted or URLs that are changed to pass over any ranking signals.
+It may also mean you need to freshen up the content to improve the final page.
+You might need to ensure 301 redirects are put in place for any pages deleted or URLs changed to pass over any ranking signals.

 Creating New Intent-Focused Content

-One common cannibalization issue seen with ecommerce stores is that a single product page ranks for search terms relating to their product range.
+One common cannibalization issue seen with ecommerce is a single product page that ranks for search terms related to their product range.

-And when this happens because no 'range' subcategory exists, fixing the issue is as simple as creating one.
+And when this happens, because no “range” subcategory exists, fixing the issue is as simple as creating a new page.

-When there isn’t a page that matches the intent, you will find 'the next best thing' ranking, so you go ahead and create one.
-You should then find that the problem disappears due to being able to satisfy this intent.
+When there isn’t a page that matches the intent, you will find “the next best thing” ranking, so you just create one.
+You should then find that the problem disappears because it satisfies the intent.

-How Can You Avoid Cannibalization Issues in the Future?
+How to Avoid Cannibalization Issues in the Future

 Check for content on your site that has the same intent every time you create something new.